soundofives/worldbuilding/Locations/15k/15k/Personalities/The Tower/The Tower.md

 1. Lirael Stormcaller, human Witchead.
 A respected instructor at the school of magic, Professor Lirael specializes in elemental magic.
 She can offer the PCs guidance on honing their magical abilities and may provide quests related to uncovering elemental mysteries within the tower.
 	1. Her spirit: Maehalesh, a wizard of Oz-Leshah.
-2. Arik Starwatcher, a venerable half-elf.
-Arik is the resident astronomer who studies the tower's celestial surroundings.
+2. Mirol the Starwatcher, a venerable half-elf.
+Mirol is starry-eyed, marking his age.
+Mirol is the resident astronomer who studies the tower's celestial surroundings.
 He can provide insight into the tower's connection to other planes and offer quests related to astronomical phenomena.
 	1. His spirit: Desenik, a Yedral astronomer from the Red Sun.
 3. Dusan Stonegrove, an elderly historian dwarf who has dedicated his life to unraveling the tower's history.
 He can provide valuable information about the tower's past and may send the PCs on quests to recover lost records.
 	1. His spirit: Kosla Stonegrove, Dusan's father and historian before him.